xiaohunying/notes/pages/aws-database.md

 - Be careful in the client layer **not to cache** the connection endpoint lookups longer than their specified TTLs.

+### Single Master, Multiple Read Replicas

+A single master instance can be configured with up to 15 read replicas when using Aurora.

+### Multi Master

+An Aurora multi master setup leverages 2 compute instances configured in active-active read write configuration.
+If an instance outage occurs in one AZ, all database writes can be redirected to the remaining active instance - all without the need to perform a failover.
+- A maximum of 2 compute instances can be configured as masters in a multi-master cluster.
+- You can not add read replicas to a multi master cluster.
+- Incoming database connections to an Aurora multi master cluster are not load balanced by the service.
+Load balancing connection logic must be implemented and performed within the client.

+### Aurora Serverless

+An Aurora Serverless database is configured with a **single connection endpoint** which makes sense - given that it it designed to be serverless - this endpoint is obviously used for all read and writes.

+An option to consider is the **Web Service Data API feature** - available only on Aurora Serverless databases.
+It makes implementing Lambda functions which need to perform data lookups and/or mutations within an Aurora serverless database a breeze.
+The AWS CLI has been updated to allow you to execute queries through it from the command line.

+Aurora Serverless performs a **continuous automatic backup** of the database with a default retention period of 1 day - which can be manually increased to a maximum retention period of 35 days.
+This style of backup gives you the capability of **restoring to a point in time** within the currently configured backup retention period.
+Restores are performed to a **new serverless database cluster**.

 <br />

 # Amazon DynamoDB